lark-parser/lark/docs/visitors.rst

 Visitor
 -------

-Visitors visit each node of the tree, and run the appropriate method on it according to the node's data.
+Visitors visit each node of the tree and run the appropriate method on it according to the node's data.

-They work bottom-up, starting with the leaves and ending at the root of the tree.
+They can work top-down or bottom-up, depending on what method you use.

 There are two classes that implement the visitor interface: